We believe that one of the greatest strengths of Vancouver's art community is its diversity. We aspire to represent this as fully as possible.

 - Artists are given artistic freedom to create what they want in conversation with the festival curator and building owners.

 - Building owners maintain the right to veto a design.

 - All artists must possess any relevant safety and equipment certifications.
-VMF will provide opportunities for Fall Arrest and Lift Operation Certification, however these costs will be deducted from artist fees.
+VMF will provide opportunities for Fall Arrest and Lift Operation Certification prior to festival.

 - Typical timeline for painting is 7 days.